NoroffFEU/development-platforms/src/content/docs/frameworks/Flutter/Flutter-case-study.md

 - 2017:
   Flutter Alpha releases continued, with improvements and updates.
   Google started to gain attention from developers and the community began to grow.
-  Flutter's hot reload feature, allowing developers to see changes instantly, gained popularity.
+  Flutter's hot reload feature, allowing developers to see changes instantly gained popularity.

 - 2018:
   Google announced the first stable release of Flutter at the Flutter Live event in December.